7 Best Retirement Planning Tools for 2023

 For example, it will take into consideration how many years your savings need the last, your current retirement savings level, and your annual spending.
 It will also consider your current investment allocation, then run simulations.

-But if you want a more hands-on approach, you can take advantage of Vanguard Personal Advisor Services.
+But if you want a more hands-on approach, you can take advantage of Vanguard Personal Advisor.
 It’s a personal advisory service designed specifically with pre-retirees and retirees in mind.
 However, it is an investment management service, and you’ll need a minimum of $50,000 to participate.
 But you’ll gain access to a team of financial advisors, and even have a dedicated financial advisor if you have $500,000 or more.

 Betterment Retirement Saving Calculator